 Since these watches must be worn 24/7 to be effective, we evaluated the ergonomics of the strap and casing.
 We prioritized hypoallergenic silicone and soft leather over rigid plastics.
 We also measured the weight of each unit; for seniors with thinning skin or arthritis, a device that exceeds 60 grams can quickly become uncomfortable and lead to the user taking it off—the ultimate safety failure.

-What to Look for Before Buying (The Buying Guide)
+What to Look for Before Buying Smartwatch For Elderly With Fall Detection

-Buying a safety watch is an investment in peace of mind.
+Buying a smartwatch for elderly with fall detection is an investment in peace of mind.
 To ensure you choose the right model for your family’s specific needs, keep these technical factors in mind.

 Fall Detection Accuracy: Accelerometers vs. Barometers